If you are planning a trip to Turkey, you must wonder whether buying a Turkish sim card is necessary.

 But how much is a Turkcell sim card?
-Surprisingly, after spending hours of scouting around in Istanbul for our own sim card on our trip, we found that Turkcell is conveniently the cheapest of the three options as well.
+Surprisingly, after spending hours of scouting around Istanbul for our own sim card on our trip, we found that Turkcell is conveniently the cheapest of the three options as well.

 We spent about 220 TL for 20 GB of data with calls included (which is something we didn’t even know was included) at a shop in the Taksim neighborhood of Istanbul.
-All sim card plans in Tukey are for a 30-day period.
+All sim card plans in Turkey are for a 30-day period.

 There is no guarantee that you will find the same price as us because the prices vary depending on the store.
 Near Sultanahmet (the most touristy part of Istanbul), the same Turkcell sim card was for ~350 TL.

 Vodafone is the second-most popular mobile operator company in Turkey.
 Many of you might already know Vodafone since it is a big British multinational telecommunication company.
 They have services in Asia, Africa, Europe and Oceania.

 Vodafone Turkey used to be called Telsim until it was incorporated by the Vodafone group in 2005.

 As you can see from the coverage map, a sim card from Vodafone is almost as good as one from Turkcell.
 In the touristic places of Turkey such as Istanbul and Cappadocia, you will find no issues with Vodafone.